secretstartups/handbook/sites/handbook/source/handbook/marketing/localization/index.html.md

 To ensure translated content makes contextual and technical sense, we have internal native language speakers review the content.
 At the moment, our internal reviewers are volunteers.
 We completely appreciate that this task is on top of your day job and will continue to respect that.
 Below are some expectations, as we will sometimes have hard deadlines to try to hit.

 Internal reviewers **are expected** to review content for accuracy and quality and identify small mistakes made by the translator.
 Internal reviewers **are not expected** to copyedit or rewrite documents.
+However, reviewers may want provide preferred translations during the review process and they are welcome to do so.
 If the quailty of a translated document is poor and needs to be written, the reviewer should stop reading and let the requestor know that the translation is not usable and provide a reason why.
 The requestor should provide this feedback to the translator.

-**Guidlines for job requesters**
+**Guidelines for job requesters**

 1. State any specific deadlines or expected SLAs in the review request issue.
 1. Stay in communication with internal reviewer about expectations and deadlines.